gramineproject/gramine/Documentation/attestation.rst

 .. image:: ./img/marblerun.svg
    :target: ./img/marblerun.svg
-   :alt: Figure: Edgeless Marblerun integration with Graphene
+   :alt: Figure: Edgeless Marblerun integration with Gramine

 Marblerun is the service mesh for confidential computing from Edgeless Systems.
-Marblerun consists of two parts: the Coordinator (the centralized attestation & secret provisioning service) and the Marbles (separate Graphene applications).
+Marblerun consists of two parts: the Coordinator (the centralized attestation & secret provisioning service) and the Marbles (separate Gramine applications).
-The Coordinator needs to be deployed once in the cluster and the Marble component needs to be integrated with each Graphene application.
+The Coordinator needs to be deployed once in the cluster and the Marble component needs to be integrated with each Gramine application.
 Marblerun Coordinator is configured with a simple JSON document (the manifest).
-It specifies the topology of the cluster, the infrastructure properties, and provides configuration parameters for each Graphene application.
+It specifies the topology of the cluster, the infrastructure properties, and provides configuration parameters for each Gramine application.

-Marblerun integrates with Graphene using the "premain" trick.
-In essence, instead of starting the Graphene application directly, Marblerun requires modifications to the Graphene manifest file to start its "premain" executable first.
-This "premain" executable attests itself to the Coordinator, receives secrets from the Coordinator, patches command-line arguments, environment variables and files with these secrets, and only then starts the main Graphene application.
-This "premain" executable together with the Graphene application is referred to as a Marble.
-For more details, see `Marblerun docs on Graphene integration <https://www.marblerun.sh/docs/building-services/graphene>`__.
+Marblerun integrates with Gramine using the "premain" trick.
+In essence, instead of starting the Gramine application directly, Marblerun requires modifications to the Gramine manifest file to start its "premain" executable first.
+This "premain" executable attests itself to the Coordinator, receives secrets from the Coordinator, patches command-line arguments, environment variables and files with these secrets, and only then starts the main Gramine application.
+This "premain" executable together with the Gramine application is referred to as a Marble.
+For more details, see `Marblerun docs on Gramine integration <https://www.marblerun.sh/docs/building-services/graphene>`__.

 The Coordinator serves as a centralized service for remote attestation of